HARVESTING GRAPES IN PIEDMONT ITALY

 Monforte, the heart of Barolo

-Ceretto cellar
+Ceretto Cellars

 Ceretto is a big winery you can tour, with a huge tasting room overlooking the valleys below.